 You must simply try this authentic parmesan ice cream recipe.
 Yes, it is cheese ice cream, but you won't believe how amazingly delicious it is until you actually taste it.
 Get ready to enjoy a creamy smooth frozen delicacy.

-Also enjoy making the old fashioned Burnt Sugar, Biscuit, and Burnt Filbert ice creams that were also popular treats to serve during the Victorian Era.
+Also enjoy making the old fashioned Burnt Sugar, Biscuit, and Burnt Filbert ice creams that were also popular homemade treats to serve during the Victorian Era.

 The Complete Confectioner (1807)